nicolabernardifarm/infrachaintezos23/README.md

 So execute (from the root folder)
 - `npm run dev`

+You need a nodejs installation, of course, and the `lite-server` module installed.

 to launch the web user interface.
 You can access the web app at `localhost:3000`